 Do you ever feel pain in your pelvic region?
 Whether it feels like cramps, sore muscles, stinging, or an itch, none are pleasant.
 And none should be part of your everyday life, or even something you experience occasionally.

-While there may be many causes of pelvic pain, several of them center around the reproductive system.
+While there may be many causes of pelvic pain, several of them are caused by the reproductive system

 - Adenomyosis, or when the tissue lining the uterus grows into the uterus muscle wall.
 It can cause painful, heavy periods.